EnterprisePKI/pki-portfolio-alexandra-blanchard/labs/week-01/trust-chain-validation.md

 ## Reflection

 In 3–5 sentences, explain:
-- Why the Root certificate is called a trust anchor?
+- Why is the Root certificate called a trust anchor?
 - Based on the financial system, the Root certificate added the security of CAA for additional security and removal of any mishaps that could happen on the CA's end.
 -
-- How validation walks the certificate chain?
+- How does validation walk the certificate chain?
-- The details of the validation walk looks like this:
+- The details of the validation walk look like this:
 - 1	Sent by server	cws-main-akamai.jpmorgan.com
 2	Sent by server	DigiCert EV RSA CA G2
 3	In trust store	DigiCert Global Root G2   Self-signed